List of Royal Navy first-class cricketers

 This is a list of cricketers who played first-class matches for the Royal Navy cricket team.
-The side played a total of 21 first-class matches between 1912 and 1929, most frequently playing the Army side which it met 14 times in top-level matches, all of which were played at Lord's.
-The side played the Royal Air Force three times in first-class matches between 1927 and 1929 and also played first-class matches against Cambridge University, MCC and, in 1927, against the touring New Zealanders.
+The team played a total of 21 first-class matches between 1912 and 1929, most frequently playing the Army team which it met 14 times in top-level matches, all of which were played at Lord's.
+The team played the Royal Air Force three times in first-class matches between 1927 and 1929 and also played first-class matches against Cambridge University, MCC and, in 1927, against the touring New Zealanders.
 Royal Navy cricket teams continue to play organised matches in the modern era, but none have held official status since 1929.

-A combined Army and Navy team played three first-class matches between 1910 and 1919 and the Combined Services side played 63 first-class matches between 1920 and 1964.
-Players who appeared in first-class matches for those sides are not included on this list unless they also played for the Royal Navy in a first-class match.
+A combined Army and Navy team played three first-class matches between 1910 and 1919 and the Combined Services team played 63 first-class matches between 1920 and 1964.
+Players who appeared in first-class matches for those teams are not included on this list unless they also played for the Royal Navy in a first-class match.